We use cookies to improve your experience on our websites and for advertising. Privacy Statement

 During the assessment the candidate will be asked to complete the following:

-• Sail around a triangular course of 100m (minimum) legs to the best of their ability using all the boat's normal equipment, including spinnaker if carried.
+• Sail around a triangular course of 100m (minimum) legs to the best of their ability using all the boats normal equipment, including spinnaker if carried.

 • Sail a tight circular course around a stationary boat, making only one tack and one gybe.

-• Sail a 'follow my leader' course behind another boat.
+• Sail a follow my leader course behind another boat.
 The course may include all points of sailing and may be behind another sailing dinghy or behind a powered boat.

 • Pick up a man overboard dummy; the boat to be stopped and more than one attempt should not be needed.